microsoft/testfx/docs/testingplatform/registertestframework.md

 ```

 > [!NOTE]
-> Return empty [ITestFrameworkCapabilities](capabilities.md) should not hinder the execution of the test session.
-The fundamental features of discovering and running tests should always be ensured.
+> Returning empty [ITestFrameworkCapabilities](capabilities.md) should not prevent the execution of the test session.
+All test frameworks should be capable of discovering and running tests.
 The impact should be limited to extensions that may opt out if the test framework lacks a certain feature.